eranco74/bootstrap-in-place-poc/README.md

 # How to run - automatic makefile
 - Set PULL_SECRET environment variable to your pull secret
 - `make start-iso` - Spins up a VM with the the liveCD.
 This will automatically perform the following actions:
-	- Clone the installer repo with the boostrap-in-place branch
-	- Apply the patches in the patches directory to that repo
-	- Build the openshift installer
+	- Extract the openshift installer from the release image
 	- Generate the install-config.yaml
 	- Execute the openshift-installer `create single-node-ignition-config` command to generate the bootstrap-in-place-for-live-iso.ign.
 	- Download the RHCOS live ISO